mmaxs/lua-oop/README.md

 - `memberpairs(object)`     --> object (including all sub-objects) member iterator --> key, value, sub-object that the pair belongs to

 ##### Further documentation
+ don't modify tables in any way, don't modify metatables except as described above and don't remove them even if they are becoming empty and were created and set by these functions before.

 --
 Copyright (c) 2016 Mikhail Usenko <michaelus@tochka.ru>.
 All rights reserved.